-- To prepare for this danger, these 32 resources and skills are all things that you should know.
+- To prepare for the danger, these 32 resources and skills are all things that you should know.

 - Having a well thought out evacuation strategy is an essential part of any emergency preparedness plan.
 Check out our resources for creating a Bugout Plan.

-Have cash on hand: During any type of grid down situation, your debit and credit cards are going to be useless.
-You need to have cash on hand to buy last minute supplies, and to deal with the initial stages of the disaster.
+Have cash on hand: During any grid down situation, your debit and credit cards are going to be useless.
+You need to have cash on hand to buy last minute supplies and to deal with the initial stages of the disaster.